This homepage is a preview of the future National Design Gallery website. The full site is currently under

 It is at the heart of a rapidly transforming district, driven by Saint‑Étienne Métropole, that the National

-Gallery's scientific project.
+scientific project.

 In Saint‑Étienne, design has been a trademark since the industrial revolution.
 The MAMC+ has perpetuated this